General Motors Summer Job

 Innovations proposed by Steve, most of which are now commonplace:

-- Rear seat converts into a bed.
-Black-out curtains for those windows.
+• Rear seat converts into a bed.
+Black-out curtains.

-- Removable center console with radio, TV and refrigerated cooler, for picnics or visits to the beach.
+• Removable center console with radio/TV and refrigerated cooler.
 When the cooler is returned to the vehicle, it makes electrical contact to recharge its own battery, and connects to the vehicle’s speakers.
 The TV faces the rear-seat passengers.

-- Air conditioning ducts are molded into the foamed plastic walls, with vents placed as necessary for rear-seat passengers.
+• Air conditioning ducts are molded into the foamed plastic walls.

-- Front passenger seat can be turned to the rear to attend to the children.
+• Front passenger seat can be flipped to the rear.

 Map-based navigational system:

-Instead of using paper TripTiks from the AAA, in this proposed system AAA provides maps on microfiche, one fiche for the USA, and a separate fiche for each zone or city.
-A microfiche is rear projected onto a screen on the console, and is slowly advanced and rotated on the screen as the car is driven.
-Using the zoom lens, the driver can enlarge detail in the map to read streets.
+In this proposed system AAA would provide maps on microfiche, one fiche for the USA, and a separate fiche for each zone.
+The microfiche is rear projected onto a screen, and is slowly advanced and rotated on the screen as the car is driven.
+The driver can zoom in to see detail in the map to read streets.

-The joystick and rotation controls on the front are for initial setup, to position the map to the car’s current location, and for occasional recalibration.
+The joystick and rotation controls on the front are for initial setup, to position the map to the car’s current location.

 An especially fun day was near the end of the summer (too late to be fired) when another student intern, Nancy Dunker, and I paddled a “boat” made of a 4×8-ft. sheet of foamcore out on the G.M.
 Tech Center reflecting pond.
 The boat quickly folded and sank in 2-feet of water.
 The potato chips and Coke cans floated away, and we got soaked.
 The security guards were not amused, but we became instantly famous and hundreds of employees at the windows of the Styling building loved it.